 “Lincoln Cathedral Library: the story so far”

 Although the Cathedral has not always had a library, it has always had books.
 This guide follows the story of how, from small beginnings, the collection grew, leading to the building of a chained library in the early 15th century and then 250 years later to the building of the Wren Library, paid for by our greatest benefactor Dean Michael Honywood.
 It also highlights some of the library’s many treasures.
 The guide has 72 pages and is fully illustrated.
-It costs £6-99 and is available to buy in the Medieval Library during normal opening hours or from the Cathedral Shop.
+It costs £6-99 and is available to buy from the Cathedral Shop.